 Additional comments

 The heat of red chilli peppers does not protect them from aflatoxin, which has been found in some samples.
 Aflatoxins, which are produced by various species of Aspergillus fungus, are mutagenic, carcinogenic and teratogenic and cause immuno-suppression in humans.
 Aflatoxin B1 has been shown to cause liver cancer, especially in hepatitis B-positive individuals.
 One study of aflatoxin in Indonesian foods found that peanut-chilli sauces had one of the highest percentages of aflatoxin contamination, indicating that the addition of chili peppers to peanut sauce did not neutralize the aflatoxin that probably came, in part, from the peanuts.
-Buyers of hot peppers, sauces containing hot peppers, or hot pepper paste from specialty markets should assure themselves of their safety and quality.
+Imported chili powder can slmetimes incorporate relatively high levels of lead.
+Buyers of chili powder, hot peppers, sauces containing hot peppers, or hot pepper paste from specialty markets should assure themselves of their safety and quality.

 Ancho chili powder, which is made from dried poblano chilis, is relatively mild, with low capsaicin content.